-Over the last 15 years, Ballard has served as bond counsel, underwriter's counsel, borrower's counsel, or credit enhancer's counsel in 255 bond issues, aggregating more than $8.7 billion in transactions involving higher education institutions.
+Ballard Spahr has served as bond counsel, underwriter's counsel, borrower's counsel, or credit enhancer's counsel in hundreds of bond issues, aggregating billions in transactions involving higher education institutions.
 These financings have supported the development of campus facilities, hospitals and clinics, research buildings, student housing (both university owned and privatized housing), auxiliary facilities and stadiums located around the country.

 The beneficiaries include state university systems, an Ivy League university, academic medical centers, private nonprofit colleges and universities, vocational/technical schools, and private and parochial secondary schools.

 We have extensive experience with education-related financings, including:

 - Representing a university as special counsel in connection with the issuance of tax-exempt debt and other financing arrangements, including assisting with the structuring and coordination of the transaction; negotiating the financing documents with public issuers, underwriters, and credit enhancers; and providing legal advice on the provisions of federal tax and securities law